MaximilianSuliga/Conformal-Active-Learning-for-Reject-Inference/README.md

 # Conformal-Active-Learning-for-Reject-Inference
-Master thesis of the full title "An Active Learning Approach for Reject Inference in Credit Scoring using Conformal Prediction Intervals on Real and Semi-Artificial Data"
+Master thesis of the full title "An Active Learning Approach for Reject Inference in Credit Scoring using Conformal Prediction Intervals on Real and Semi-Artificial Data".
+Full text available as PDF.

 **Author:** Maximilian Suliga, business administration student at Humboldt University of Berlin